CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    ![](./media/installapp-2.png)

-1. Once the app installation is done you will receive a below message, click **enter** again to close the powesrhell session.
+1. Once the app installation is done you will receive the below message, click **enter** again to close the PowerShell session.

    ![](./media/installapp-3.1.png)

-1. Go to the Start button in the VM, search for  **DemoWindowsapp** and double-click on **DemoWindowsapp (package)** app to run the application.
+1. Go to the Start button in the VM, search for  **DemoWindowsapp**, and double-click on **DemoWindowsapp (package)** app to run the application.

    ![](./media/installapp-3.png)